Batman in film: Justice League (2017)

 Shortly after filming had finished for Man of Steel, Warner Bros hired Will Beall to script a new Justice League film in June 2012.
 With the release of Man of Steel in June 2013, Goyer was hired to write a new Justice League script, with the Beall draft being scrapped.
 In April 2014, it was announced that Zack Snyder would also be directing Goyer's Justice League script.
 Warner Bros. was reportedly courting Chris Terrio to rewrite Justice League the following July, after having been impressed with his rewrite of Batman v Superman.
 During post-production of the film, Zack Snyder left the film due to the death of his daughter.
 Joss Whedon took over the project and wrote and directed reshoots.

-As part of the ensemble cast, Wayne serves as something of a leader to the Justice League.
+As part of the ensemble cast, Bruce Wayne serves as something of a leader to the Justice League.
 Additionally, he spearheads efforts to revive Superman in preparation for the upcoming assault from Steppenwolf, and brings Lois Lane to help calm down the enraged reanimated Superman.